Get the TCM lowdown on how to spend a whole day in this excellent first class lounge.

 4.00 pm: Smash it out

-If you’re one of those types who can’t manage a couple of hours without checking the emails, you’re in luck too.
+If you’re one of those types who can’t manage a couple of hours without checking their emails, you’re in luck too.
 With power points and side tables galore, you can whip out the laptop for a quick update at any time.

 Or, if you really need to separate yourself to get in the zone, there’s a small business centre at the far end of the Lounge.
 Plus, there are a few private rooms which are generally available to book.

 - Your flight, for one!
-With so many ways to distract yourself, the waiting time is going to evaporate, so make sure you keep an eye on the old school departure board
+With so many ways to distract yourself, the waiting time is going to evaporate, so make sure you keep an eye on the old-school departure board

 - Interior design by Mark Newson, featuring angled floor to ceiling windows with a front row seat for the tarmac action